stremovsky/ultimate-resources-android-devs/README.md

  - ###### Open Source Projects

    * [Climb-Tracker](https://github.com/google/climb-tracker) : Climbing tracker app for Android and Android Wear, using Firebase.

+- ##### Giving App Demos

+ * [Vysor](https://www.vysor.io) : It offers a nice [Chrome Extension](https://chrome.google.com/webstore/detail/vysor/gidgenkbbabolejbgbpnhbimgjbffefm?authuser=1) which allows you to easily view and control your Android on your computer.
+You can use it to show demo with screen sharing.

 #### Android Internals